rwbutler/FeatureFlags/README.md

 }
 ```

-And then using the following to check which group the user has been assigned to:
+And then use the following to check which group the user has been assigned to:

 ```
 if let test = ABTest(rawValue: .exampleABTest) {